Business insurance is an important part of a freelancer’s toolbox, yet many don’t recognise the role insurance plays in their workflow.

 Insurance helps in scenarios big and small.

 What is professional indemnity insurance?

 When a client claims loss of income or damages due to advice or services that the freelancer provided, professional indemnity steps in.
-Think compensation for hiring other freelancers to get a delayed project back on track, expenses incurred to fix a costly mistake or damages for loss of income due to the finished product not working as expected.
+Think expenses incurred for hiring other freelancers to get a delayed project back on track, compensation to fix a costly mistake or damages for loss of income due to the finished product not working as expected.

 Insurance is designed to defend you if a client tries to recover money or threatens legal action due to you: